Qi8908/qi8908.github.io/_posts/2025-11-08-ice-shader.md

 ---

-This article introduces two approaches to creating ice materials.
 The first approach is **opaque ice**, utilizing Parallax Mapping to simulate internal depth, Subsurface Scattering to represent light penetration effects, and MatCap Reflection to enhance surface highlights.

 ---